zmkfirmware/zmk/docs/docs/intro.md

 - HID Over GATT (HOG) - This is the official term for Bluetooth Low Energy HID devices.
 - Keymaps and layers with basic keycodes.
-- Somem initial work on one "action", Mod-Tap.
+- Some initial work on one "action", Mod-Tap.
 - Basic HID over USB - This somehow _conflicts_ with BLE at least on the stm32wb55rg dev kit, so investigation needed.

 ## Missing Features